Islamic monuments in Kosovo: (Ahmed) Al–Aga Mosque (1268)

-Al–Aga Mosque, the oldest Mosque in Kosovo was built in 1289.
+Al–Aga Mosque, the oldest mosque in Kosovo was built in 1289.
 However, the mosque is today a ruin.

-According to Islamic community council in Dragaš in 1995 they received formal document by the Mufti office of Aleppo city, in Arab Republic of Syria, where it is clearly stated that a family named Al-Aga have been migrated from Aleppo to former Yugoslav territories, particularly in the area known as Mlika.
+According to Islamic community council in Dragash in 1995 they received formal document by the Mufti office of Aleppo city, in Arab Republic of Syria, where it is clearly stated that a family named Al-Aga have been migrated from Aleppo to former Yugoslav territories, particularly in the area known as Mlika.
 This family, according to this document, began migrating in 1095 and continued until 1291.

 This mosque lies in the southern part of Kosovo and has been reconstructed several times during its history, thanks to volunteer donations of the community and people of the good will.
 It is still active and quite a good congregation frequents the mosque especially during Friday (Juma) prayers.

 Gazi Ali Beg Mosque (1410)

-Gazi Ali Beg Mosque was under state protection being considered as one of the oldest mosques of the Ottoman era in municipality of Vučitrn, Kosovo.
+Gazi Ali Beg Mosque was under state protection being considered as one of the oldest mosques of the Ottoman era in municipality of Vushtrri, Kosovo.
 The Islamic community in this city has ten mosques, the Gazi Ali Beg the oldest, eight of these mosques were burned down or destroyed.

 The main three mosques in the city were destroyed as well.
 Despite being under state protection Gazi Ali Beg Mosque was badly damaged, its minaret was mined and blown up while the roof and the windows were damaged as well due to frequent shelling during the war of 1998–99.

 After the war the Mosque was reconstructed.

-The Mosque in Krajkovo (1480)
+The Mosque in Krajkovë (1480)

-The Mosque of Krajkovo lies in the central part of the country, respectively municipality of Glogovac.
-This region is among the most affected during the war, three of the seven mosques in this area were burned down, including the Mosque of Krajkovo, two were shelled and demolished and one was completely destroyed.
+The Mosque of Krajkovë lies in the central part of the country, respectively municipality of Drenas.
+This region is among the most affected during the war, three of the seven mosques in this area were burned down, including the Mosque of Krajkovë, two were shelled and demolished and one was completely destroyed.

-Being built in 1480 the Mosque of Krajkovo is regarded as the oldest in the Drenica region.
+Being built in 1480 the Mosque of Krajkovë is regarded as the oldest in the Drenica region.
 People, elderly in particular, speak with special nostalgia while explaining the great history of this Mosque and the contribution of the imams offered to this area in different periods of history.
 After the war this Mosque was newly rebuilt by a donation of foreign (Kuwaiti) NGO operating in Kosovo for a short time.